 Halva is probably the quintessential favorite candy dessert in the Middle East.
 But the actual recipe can vary greatly from region to region and country to country.
-It's a dense, sweet confection and the two most common variations are flour based halva and nut and seed based halva.
-Flour based halva is often more gelatinous while the nut and seed butter halva tends to be drier and more crumbly.
+For the most part, it is a dense, sweet confection and the two most common variations are flour based halva and nut and seed based halva.
+Flour based halva is often more gelatinous while the nut and seed butter halva tends to be drier and have a more crumbly mouth feel.

-The most typical nut and seed base is sesame seed paste or tahini.
-I grew up eating this version which is basically the tahini combined with sugar or honey and heavy cream and either flavored with vanilla or bits of chocolate to create a marbled effect and often includes bits of pistachios.
-In the US it's often sold pre-packaged in specialty stores or fresh in gourmet and ethnic food stores.
-In the Middle East the candy is more likely to be homemade.
+The most typical nut and seed base is sesame seed paste or tahini which is combined with sugar or honey and heavy cream .
+Then, it can be either flavored with vanilla or with bits of chocolate swirled throughout to create a marbled effect.
+It also often includes bits of pistachios.
+In the United States it is often sold pre-packaged in specialty stores or in freshly made blocks in gourmet and ethnic food stores.
+In the Middle East, however, the candy is more likely to be homemade.

-The flour based recipe, commonly found in Iran, Greece, Turkey, India, Afghanistan and Pakistan, tends to use semolina, butter and sugar and can be flavored with spices like saffron and also aromatics like rosewater.
+The flour based recipe, commonly found in Iran, Greece, Turkey, India, Afghanistan and Pakistan, uses semolina, butter and sugar and can be flavored with spices like saffron and also aromatics like rosewater.
 Cornstarch is sometimes used in the Greek version.

-This recipe is for the flour based version.
-It's rich, sweet and aromatic from the rosewater and saffron.
-And it's best enjoyed with a cup of coffee or tea after a meal.
+The recipe below is for the flour based version.
+It's rich and sweet and very aromatic from the addition of rosewater and saffron.
+Halva is great on it's own but even better when enjoyed with a cup of coffee or tea after a meal.

 - 1 Cup granulated sugar